zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_session.rst

   session_id
     Session ID of the HMC session to be deleted.

-    Required for ``action=delete``, not permitted for ``action=create``.
+    Required for \ :literal:`action=delete`\ , not permitted for \ :literal:`action=create`\ .

     | **required**: False
     | **type**: str

   ca_certs
     Path name of certificate file or certificate directory to be used for verifying the HMC certificate.
-If null (default), the path name in the 'REQUESTS_CA_BUNDLE' environment variable or the path name in the 'CURL_CA_BUNDLE' environment variable is used, or if neither of these variables is set, the certificates in the Mozilla CA Certificate List provided by the 'certifi' Python package are used for verifying the HMC certificate.
+If null (default), the path name in the 'REQUESTS\_CA\_BUNDLE' environment variable or the path name in the 'CURL\_CA\_BUNDLE' environment variable is used, or if neither of these variables is set, the certificates in the Mozilla CA Certificate List provided by the 'certifi' Python package are used for verifying the HMC certificate.

-    Optional for ``action=create``, not permitted for ``action=delete``.
+    Optional for \ :literal:`action=create`\ , not permitted for \ :literal:`action=delete`\ .

     | **required**: False
     | **type**: str

   verify
-    If True (default), verify the HMC certificate as specified in the ``ca_certs`` parameter.
-If False, ignore what is specified in the ``ca_certs`` parameter and do not verify the HMC certificate.
+    If True (default), verify the HMC certificate as specified in the \ :literal:`ca\_certs`\  parameter.
+If False, ignore what is specified in the \ :literal:`ca\_certs`\  parameter and do not verify the HMC certificate.

-    Optional for ``action=create``, not permitted for ``action=delete``.
+    Optional for \ :literal:`action=create`\ , not permitted for \ :literal:`action=delete`\ .

     | **required**: False
     | **type**: bool